This purple shampoo is both tone-correcting and nourishing to make hair vibrant, soft, and healthy.

 A. Purple shampoo has no effect on dark hair.
 However, if you have highlights in your dark hair, you can use purple shampoo to tone down brassiness in those areas by applying it to individual sections.

 A. In most cases, it’s not necessary to use purple shampoo every day.
 Start by using it every other day.
-If your hair still looks brassy, you can increase your frequency.
+If your hair still looks brassy, increase your frequency.
 If your hair starts to look ashy, you can use it just once a week.